 Looking for more?
 Talk to an R.A., the A.R.s, the rector, the priest-in-residence. … Get the idea?
-Notre Dame is a campus imbued with what’s called the “sacramental imagination,” a religious commitment to service and justice, and a intellectual curiosity that is never closed to questions.
+Notre Dame is a campus imbued with what’s called the “sacramental imagination,” a religious commitment to service and justice, and an intellectual curiosity that is never closed to questions.

 OUTSIDE OF CARROLL HALL

 The Office of Campus Ministry is a tremendous resource to Notre Dame students from every background.
-Stop by the Coleman-Morris Center (Co-Mo) for ecumenical Christian worship, sacramental preparation, ongoing spiritual direction, retreats, more faith formation and/or catechesis.
+Stop by the Coleman-Morris Center (Co-Mo) for ecumenical Christian worship, sacramental preparation, ongoing spiritual direction, retreats, more faith formation, and/or catechesis.
 Whether you are contemplating becoming a Christian, or in need of further spiritual development, or looking for fun ways to meet people of diverse religious backgrounds, Campus Ministry is a great destination.